What do you need to raise chickens? – The Basics of raising chickens.

 A chicken coop doesn’t have to be overly complicated or expensive.
 In fact, a decent coop can be made with materials that you probably already have.

-The basic Chicken coop is made up of some wood and a couple feet of chicken wire.
+The basic Chicken coop is made up of some wood and a couple of feet of chicken wire.
 The floor can be Lind with wood shavings or straw for easy cleanup.

 Also, if you have the room we suggest enclosing a large area so your chickens can roam free and feed off the bugs and grass.